johnrearden/doggone-it/README.md

     - Github was used to store the projects after being pushed from Git and its cloud service [Github Pages](https://pages.github.com/) was used to serve the project on the web.
 8. [Visual Studio Code](https://code.visualstudio.com/)
     - VS Code was used temporarily after I had run out of Gitpod hours.
 The project was cloned to my local environment and changes pushed up to Github from there.
+# How to Setup
+    - This project needs to be run on a server.
+    - To run

 # Testing